 E.g. 7 4s scores 2 x 40, 9 7s scores 4 x 30 and 12 9s scores 5 x 50.

-As per the standard game, but each player has 6 special cards that can be played once per game:
+As per the standard game, except that only 7 Wurfels are allowed, and each player has 6 special cards that can be played once per game:

 Any numbers not used as the result of special cards go on the player's leftovers plate.
 The contents of each plate are given in the turn report.